-Having acted as junior counsel for the Metropolitan Police in DSD and in scores of other similar claims, Mark is a go-to junior counsel in cases involving alleged breaches of Article 3 ECHR.
+Mark acted for the Metropolitan Police in DSD & NBV v Commissioner of Police of the Metropolis EWCA Civ 646 and has since acted in scores of breach of Article 3 claims.
+He remains a go-to junior in cases involving alleged breaches of Article 3 ECHR.

 Recent and current cases include civil actions (including claims for misfeasance, wrongful arrest and false imprisonment, personal injury and employment claims), judicial reviews, inquests and inquiries.

 He has huge experience in defending civil actions and judicial reviews and is regularly instructed to appear against leading counsel in courts up to and including the Court of Appeal.

 Mark also has considerable experience acting for police forces where officers are alleged to have sexually assaulted colleagues or members of the public.